Many healthy foods have been unfairly demonized in the past.

-Eat the yolks, they contain pretty much all the nutrients!
+Make sure to eat the yolks, because they contain pretty much all the nutrients!

 Bottom Line: Eggs contain all 9 essential amino acids, are highly concentrated with vitamins and minerals and are among the best sources of choline you can get.
 Omega-3 enriched or pastured eggs are best.

-Eggs Are Satiating and Help You Lose Weight
+Eggs Are Filling and Help You Lose Weight

-Eggs score high on a scale called the Satiety Index, which means that eggs are particularly capable of making you feel full and eat less overall calories (12).
+Eggs score high on a scale called the satiety index, which means that eggs are particularly capable of making you feel full and eat fewer overall calories (12).

-Eggs only contain trace amounts of carbohydrate, which means that they will not raise blood glucose levels.
+Eggs only contain trace amounts of carbohydrates, which means that they will not raise blood glucose levels.

 In a study of 30 overweight or obese women that ate either a bagel or eggs for breakfast, the egg group ended up eating less during lunch, the rest of the day and for the next 36 hours (13).